 The healthcare industry is subject to numerous laws and regulations which include, among other things, matters such as government healthcare participation requirements, various licenses and accreditations, reimbursements for patient services and Medicare and Medicaid fraud and abuse.
 Government action has increased with respect to investigations and/or allegations concerning possible violations of fraud and abuse and false claims statues and/or regulations by healthcare providers.
-Providers that are found to have violated these laws and regulations may be subjected to fines or penalties.
+Providers that are found to have violated these laws and regulations may be excluded from participating in government healthcare programs, subjected to fines or penalties or required to repay amounts received from government for previously billed patient services.
 While management of the Administration believes its policies, procedures and practices comply with governmental regulations, no assurance can be given that the Administration will not be subject to governmental inquires or actions.